Beyond the Getting Started Guide

 Let’s build the Blinky sample application.

 Zephyr applications are built to run on specific hardware, called a “board”[2].
 We’ll use the Phytec reel_board here, but you can change the reel_board build target to another value if you have a different board.
-See Supported Boards or run west boards from anywhere inside the zephyrproject directory for a list of supported boards.
+See Supported Boards and Shields or run west boards from anywhere inside the zephyrproject directory for a list of supported boards.

 1. Go to the zephyr repository: